Quick answer

 When can babies eat Peas?

 Babies can eat Peas from around 6 months when starting solids.
-Babies can eat peas from around 6 months when starting solids.
-Cook peas until soft - frozen or fresh peas both work.
-The skin can be tricky for very young babies, so smashing or blending makes them safer.
+Babies can eat peas from around 6 months, once they're starting solids.
+Cook peas until soft, then mash, blend, or lightly squash — whole firm peas can be a choking risk for young babies.
+Frozen peas (cooked) are just as nutritious as fresh and very convenient.

 Is Peas a choking hazard for babies?